 You can quickly see if avoidance savings are trending up or down or staying about the same.
 Any changes in this data are worth investigating.

 Looking at more specific data, some builds had negative avoidance savings.
 In other words, some builds were actually slower using the remote cache.
 Here’s what negative savings look like:

 In this example, using the remote build cache actually took longer than ten minutes.
 Should we turn off the cache for this machine?
 For this project?
 For everyone?
-With the Gradle Enterprise UI, you can easily observe builds that become slower due to the remote build cache.
+With the Develocity UI, you can easily observe builds that become slower due to the remote build cache.

 At Cash App, most builds were faster, but some weren’t.
 Why?
 In looking for answers, John Rodriguez came up with a clever idea.
 He decided to add custom values, such as the machine’s location, to the Build Scan for every local build.